Constitution & By-Laws

-5. The Annual Meeting of the Executive Board will be held in September immediately preceding or following the Annual Meeting of the Society.
+5. The Annual Meeting of the Executive Board will be held in October immediately following the Annual Meeting of the Society or before the November meeting of the Society, if deemed necessary, and at the discretion of the newly elected Executive Board.
 Outgoing and incoming officers both should attend the meeting to facilitate an orderly transition of responsibilities.

 6. Five members present at a meeting of the Executive Board shall constitute a quorum.

-7. The Executive Board, in lieu of a regular monthly meeting, shall gather each January to discuss the upcoming Society year.
+7. Each year The Executive Board, as elected in September, shall agree upon a date to meet to discuss the upcoming Society year (no later than January 31st of the following year).
 At that gathering, the Vice Presidents shall discuss and evaluate their committee chair assignments, and may reassign them, in their sole discretion, as they see fit.

-1. The election of officers for the upcoming Society Year will be held at the Annual Meeting in September.
+1. The election of officers for the upcoming Society Year will be held at the regular meeting in September.

 2. The Nominating Committee shall present its proposed slate of officer candidates for the upcoming Society Year at the two Regular Meetings preceding the Annual Meeting.
 Each officer position may contain more than one candidate.
 The Nominating Committee shall request and accept nominations for all officer positions from the floor at those two Regular meetings, as well as the Annual Meeting.
 The list of officer candidates shall be posted on the Society Website, and, if practicable, in the Society newsletter.

-4. When there is competition for any offices, these officers shall be elected by secret ballot of the voting members present.
+4. When there is competition for any offices, these officers shall be elected by secret ballot of the voting members present and the voting results will be counted by the Recording Secretary and a member at large and verified and announced by the President.
 The Recording Secretary shall cast a unanimous ballot for unopposed candidates.

 ARTICLE IV: QUALIFICATIONS OF OFFICERS